 Ain’t is an informal contraction of am not, is not, are not, has not, or have not.

-• It is widely criticized for being non-standard, but it appears in songs, direct speech, show titles, and fictional dialogue.
+- It is widely criticised for being non-standard, but it appears in songs, direct speech, show titles, and fictional dialogue.

 A simile is a figure of speech that compares two different things using like or as.